Best Budget Turntables 2026: Top Picks Under $200

 Prices shown are approximate at time of review.
 Click "Check price" for current pricing.

-My pick: the Audio-Technica AT-LP60X unless you need wireless.
+The best option here is the Audio-Technica AT-LP60X unless you need wireless.
 If you do, the Sony PS-LX310BT is worth the extra $30.

 Audio-Technica AT-LP60X: Why It Wins